yk9221/Nyquist-Plot/README.md

 1. The website is deployed here: [Nyquist Plot](https://yk9221.github.io/Nyquist-Plot/)
 2. Input the numerator and denominator of the transfer function
 3. Press Enter to draw
-4. This will output the nyquist plot
+4. This will output the Nyquist plot

 ## Example
 ![Nyquist Plot](Nyquist_plot.png)